What is Enterprise Platform as a Service (PaaS)?

 Rapid Application Development (RAD) Tools

-PaaS has a suite of tools allowing you to develop and deploy applications quickly.
+PaaS has a suite of tools that allow you to develop and deploy applications quickly.
 That can include application frameworks, code libraries, and database management systems.

 Integration Options